VioletsOleander/vault-vanilla/book-notes/Probabilistic Graphical Models-Principles and Techniques.md

 $$
 P(A,B)=\sum_{h}P(h)P(A\mid h)P(B\mid h).
 $$
 Because we never observe $H$ , the parameters of this model can be reshufed by “renaming” the values of the hidden variable.
 If we exchange the roles of $h^{0}$ and $h^{1}$ , and change the corresponding entries in the CPDs, we get a model with exactly the same likelihood, but with different parameters.
 In this case, the likelihood surface is duplicated.
-For each parameter iz ation, there is an equivalent parameter iz ation by exchanging the names of the hidden variable.
+For each parameterization, there is an equivalent parameter iz ation by exchanging the names of the hidden variable.
 We conclude that this model is not identiﬁable.

 This type of un ident i ability exists in any model where we have hidden variables we never observe.
 When we have several hidden variables, the problem is even worse, and the number of equivalent “reﬂections” of each solution is exponential in the number of hidden variables.